A few tips, from personal experience:

 - If you do diet or exercise, don’t base your success on the scale.
 Start taking your measurements and recording them every two weeks.
 I really stress this because when I began exercising, I started to lose hope when the scale said I wasn’t losing weight — but then I started taking measurements and realized that I was losing inches, especially around my waist.

 - Work on your posture and the way that you carry yourself.
 It’s amazing how doing something so simple can have such an effect, but standing/sitting with good posture will make you look thinner, especially in pictures.
+A friend of mine recently got an online yoga certification and she’s been telling me about the benefits of good posture and how it can relate to self-confidence.
+You may not think posture affects you or your mindset but it does.
+If you want to improve your posture or even build your inner strength, visiting a yoga class may be a good option for you.

 - Don’t try to make your body fit into clothes — find clothes to fit your body.
 Stick with outfits that you feel confident in.